indrekis/JukoST_EMS/README.md

 The original driver was written by **George Lefterov**, as indicated by the original banner string.
 This project is based on a decrypted binary, IDA disassembly, and a manually cleaned NASM reconstruction.

-To debug the driver, I patched 86Box locally to emulate the Juko ST bank switching; I hope to submit this as a pull request.
+To debug the driver, I patched 86Box to emulate the Juko ST bank switching; corresponding [pull request](https://github.com/86Box/86Box/pull/7322) was just merged to upstream.

 The goal of this project is to understand, preserve, and make usable the original Juko ST memory-expansion logic on real hardware and in emulators such as 86Box.